-Art sales are continuing to rise every year.
-The internet has changed the way artists art selling art and how art collectors are discovering art.
-Even though there is more art being sold online every year, there are still going to be artists who can’t land a sale.
-It is essential to understand the reasons why some artists fail at selling art so you can learn what not to do.
+Art sales continue to rise every year.
+The internet has changed the way artists art selling art and how art collectors discover art.
+Even though more art is being sold online every year, there will still be artists who can’t land a sale.
+It is essential to understand why some artists fail at selling art so you can learn what not to do.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy